 The Differences Between Ring Die and Flat Die Pellet Mills?

 Traeger has chosen to use a ring die pellet mill over a flat die pellet machine.
 The advantages of a ring die are increased roller and die life, more consistent pellet quality and a lower power input per ton of pellets produced.
 The material is fed gradually into the centre of the ring die pellet mill.
-The type of ring die pellet mill Trager is using is a vertically mounted die, however, there are horizontally mounted ring due variants.
+The type of ring die pellet mill Trager is using is a vertically mounted die, however, there are horizontally mounted ring die variants.

 Typically two rollers are located on the inside of the die, the pellets are produced on the outer edge of the die.
 The rollers are not actually set against the surface of the die.
 There should be no metal to metal contact.
 The rollers are set with a small gap, typically 1mm to create a carpet of material against the die.
 This gap improves pellet quality and also increases roller and die service life.

 Now, there are large flat die pellet mills used to produce wood pellets in commercial pellet plants.
 However, its far less common, as they are not as efficient as ring die pellet mills.
 On the small-scale end of the market particularly low budget machines, they are commonly flat die pellet mills.
-The most frequently seen small flat die pellet mills are made as you probably guessed in China.
+The most frequently seen small flat die pellet mills are made as you have probably guessed in China.

 Cooling the Traeger BBQ Wood Pellets and Packaging

 After the wood pellets leave the pellet mill they first need to be cooled before packaging.
-The wood pellets leave the pellet mill hot.
+The wood pellets leave the pellet mill very hot.
 As the wood pellets still contain between 7-10% moisture if they are placed in a plastic bag hot they will sweat and break apart.
 The reason plastic bags are used is it’s very important to protect wood pellets from moisture.
 Therefore it’s very important to let the wood pellets cool before they are packaged in bags.
 Large counterflow coolers will be used where a fan pulls air through the pellets and vents the moist air to the outside.

 In the screenshot from the video above you can see the operator filling standard 20lb bags.
 This is a typical bag size also used for fuel pellets.
 However, you can also source Traeger BBQ wood pellets and other brands in small pouch bags.
 These can be purchased as part of a set to try and range of BBQ wood pellets in a smoke pot.